-- b To attain this standard, the 3-year average of the fourth highest daily maximum 8-hour average concentration over year must not exceed the standard. - c 1997 standard.
-The implementation rules for this standard will remain in place for implementation purposes as USEPA undertakes rulemaking to address the transition from the 1997 ozone standard to the 2008 ozone standard. - d As of June 15, 2005, 1-hour ozone NAAQS revoked in all areas except the fourteen 8-hour ozone nonattainment Early Action Compact (EAC) Areas. - e Not to be exceeded more than once per year on average over 3 years. - To attain this standard, the 3-year average of the 98th percentile must not exceed the standard. - 9 The 3-year average of the 98th percentile of 24-hour concentrations within an area must not exceed the standard.
+- a Not to be exceeded more than once per year. - b To attain this standard, the 3-year average of the fourth highest daily maximum 8-hour average concentration over year must not exceed the standard. - c 1997 standard.
+The implementation rules for this standard will remain in place for implementation purposes as USEPA undertakes rulemaking to address the transition from the 1997 ozone standard to the 2008 ozone standard. - d As of June 15, 2005, 1-hour ozone NAAQS revoked in all areas except the fourteen 8-hour ozone nonattainment Early Action Compact (EAC) Areas. - Not to be exceeded more than once per year on average over 3 years. - To attain this standard, the 3-year average of the 98th percentile must not exceed the standard. - 9 The 3-year average of the 98th percentile of 24-hour concentrations within an area must not exceed the standard.